 We appreciate starting school can be an anxious time for both children and their families.
-This will be heightened with the current situation we find ourselves in where some children will currently not be attending their usual nursery setting.
 I would like to offer my assurance that as a school we will do all we can to ensure your child’s transition into school is an enjoyable one.
-Parents may be concerned that their child has missed out on months of learning.
 Please do not worry!
 With any year group starting school we have a wide range of abilities, as all children progress at their own rate.
 To best support your child in getting ready for September I have listed below a range of activities that would benefit them to be able to do when they start school.

 Can your child sit still and listen?

 Put different objects, such as keys, paper, beans in a bottle, etc., into a covered box, and then manipulate one of the objects asking a child to tell you what he/she heard.
 You might need to introduce the child to different objects and sounds before playing this game.